Skip to main content

 I have had the pleasure of living and working at research organisations and Universities in several different countries (USA, France) and so have first-hand experience of what it is like to be a foreigner.
 I would like to use this experience to make the mathematics and statistics department a more welcoming and supporting department for people from diverse cultural backgrounds.
 I am also the divorced father of two young children so have experience of the difficulties of balancing parental duties with academic responsibilities, and would like to use this to make the workplace a truly family-friendly environment.

-Terms of Reference
+Terms of Reference for the WIDER Committee

 The Maths & Computer Science WIDER Committee was established in November 2016, as the Athena SWAN Working Group.
 Its title and terms of reference were updated in November 2016, in response to the Athena SWAN Charter’s updated and expanded principles, and in order to include working environment concepts not included in the Athena SWAN Charter.
 In May 2020, Maths and Computer Science agreed to have separate Equality, Diversity and Inclusion (EDI) committees.